Battalion of Special Police Operations: Uniform

 BOPE initially used black fatigues, which with time would become the trademark of the unit.
-In 2016, BOPE adopted the MARPAT camouflage pattern as its main uniform, which would help BOPE operators in operations in favelas and woodland enviroments, leaving black as mostly a ceremonial color.
+In 2016, BOPE adopted the MARPAT camouflage pattern as its main uniform, which would help BOPE operators in operations in favelas and woodland environments, leaving black as mostly a ceremonial color.

 Miscellaneous

 BOPE also operates a wheel loader in order to remove obstacles, barricades and street blockades.